What is ME?

 Degrees of severity

-Even in its so-called mildest form, M.E. can have a significant impact on an individual’s life, and not just on their health.
-A lack of understanding and awareness about M.E. means patients can experience disbelief, and even discrimination, from friends, family, health and social care professionals and employers.
-Action for M.E. is here to help.
+Even in its so-called mildest form, ME can have a significant impact on an individual’s life, and not just on their health.
+A lack of understanding and awareness about ME means patients can experience disbelief, and even discrimination, from friends, family, health and social care professionals and employers.
+We are here to help.

 Chronic fatigue syndrome (CFS)